SameerSawla/JED/README.md

 Traverse to the root of the downloaded/cloned folder.
 Start the terminal and type

+` python -m SimpleHTTPServer `

-"python -m SimpleHTTPServer" , this will instantiate a local server on the default port (8000) You need to have python installed to work this through.
+, this will instantiate a local server on the default port (8000) You need to have python installed to work this through.